Zebra, quagga and golden mussel facts

 • $2.5 – $12.6 million in lost profits and provincial revenues from losses in water-based non-resident tourism; and

-• $30.2 million annualized loss in residential property values and property taxes due to reduced water quality and lost shoreline amenity values.
+• $30.2 million annualized loss in residential property values and property taxes due to reduced water quality and lost shoreline amenity values

 There has been no reported introduction of live quagga or zebra mussels into B.C. lakes or waterways.
-Zebra and quagga mussels are not established in British Columbia, Alberta, Saskatchewan, Oregon, Idaho, Montana or Washington.
+Zebra and quagga mussels are not established in British Columbia, Alberta, Saskatchewan, Oregon, Montana or Washington.

 • Range in size from 1 mm to 3 cm (1 inch) as adults